 You are here

+PAFs are required for all proposals.
 Before being sent to the proposed sponsor (see Section 3.06 of the Bylaws of the Board of Regents), every grant or contract application must be submitted for prior approval through the appropriate University channels.
 The Proposal Approval Form (PAF), which is part of the eResearch Proposal Management system, accompanies the proposal to record the appropriate signatures to indicate approval of the proposed project.

-How to initiate a project
+How do you initiate a project or submit a PAF?

 Use eRPM to enter the PAF information and route it for approval.